paleciop/nova-server/readme.md

   patterns: ["/my-path"], //Express-like routes
   priority: 10, //The higher the number, the sooner it runs, no priority means the CP doesn't have any dependencies so it'll run in parallel process(executionContext, contentModel) {
-    //modify the content model here
+    //do something with the content model here
   }
 });
 ```